bite-your-idols/Gamestarter/README.md

 ![screenshot-addons](https://github.com/bite-your-idols/gamestarter-openelec/raw/master/assets/screenshot-addons.png)

 The first time RetroArch is launched I recommend to Update everything (Settings menu> Online Updater).
-The you can create your own playlists, start games, change cores, user dynamic wallpapers, boxarts, update cores,... just like in [Lakka](http://www.lakka.tv/) distro!!
+Then you can create your own playlists, start games, change cores, user dynamic wallpapers, boxarts, update cores,... just like in [Lakka](http://www.lakka.tv/) distro!!

 Instead os using this addon you can [remap your remote](http://kodi.wiki/view/HOW-TO:Modify_keymaps) and assign to a key the following action:
 ```